What is the patient journey?

 Examining the patient journey is essential to improving the patient experience.
-Not all interactions a patient has with your organisation are weighted the same.
+Not all interactions a patient has with your organization are weighted the same.
 Gathering patient feedback and understanding perceptions all along the patient journey can help you to identify moments of truth: the touchpoints that have the biggest impact on patient loyalty.

 The patient journey vs. the patient experience

 Unlike traditional patient experience measurement, the patient journey looks not only at service delivery but also at the steps the patient takes before and after they engage directly with your organization.
 It recognizes that patient interactions with a healthcare system go well beyond the walls of the medical facility itself.

 What are the stages of the patient journey?